Nvishnubharath/Automation_Modules/AWS_Managed_Blockchain_module/AWS_ManagedBlockChain_readme.md

-I didnt found any resources in terraform resistry for managed block chain service.
+I didnt found any resources in terraform registry for managed block chain service.